Transitional agreement with Siae: music is back on Facebook and Instagram - Breaking Latest News

 Meta announces an agreement with RTI to fight online piracy

-At another table, held on April 6 at the Ministry of Culture at the request of the undersecretary Lucia Borgonzoni, a representative of Meta who had arrived especially from Menlo Park also attended.
+At another table, held on April 6 at the Ministry of Culture, a representative of Meta who had arrived especially from Menlo Park also attended.
 “We are ready to collaborate to respond to the requests of the Competition and Market Guarantor Authority.
-Protecting the copyrights of composers and artists is an absolute priority for us, which is why we remain committed to reaching an agreement with Siae that satisfies all the parties”, said a company spokesman.
-Meanwhile, the Agcm had launched an investigation and established a precautionary procedure to reactivate the negotiations, imposing the “restoration of the availability? of musical content protected by SIAE on Meta’s properties throughout the period necessary for the conclusion of the negotiations”.
+Protecting the copyrights of composers and artists is an absolute priority for us, which is why we remain committed to reaching an agreement with Siae that satisfies all the parties”, said a spokesman for the company.
+Meanwhile, the Agcm had launched an investigation and established a precautionary procedure to reactivate the negotiations, imposing the “restoration of the availability of musical content protected by SIAE on Meta’s properties for the entire period necessary for the conclusion of the negotiations”.
 And this is what has happened now, at the expiry of the term set out in the measure.